ChrisJohnsen/ISBN-Export-Tool/README.md

 Currently under development.
 Existing features:

-* Understands Goodreads export format (CSV with a specific set of columns) and its "shelf" system.
+* Understands Goodreads export format (CSV with a specific set of columns) and its "shelves" system.
+* Understands LibraryThing export format (TSV with a specific set of columns) and is "collections and tags" system.

     Suggest your favorite book list format for support in future versions!

-* List `to-read` entries that don't have ISBNs.
+* List entries that don't have ISBNs.

     These can happen when adding a book when its default (most popular?) edition is some version that does not haven an ISBN (often: eBook, audio).
 Such a